-In 2018, the Company granted options to purchase 2,969,181 shares of common stock to certain of its employees, and directors.
-The options vest over four years and are exercisable at a per share price equal to the fair value of the common stock on the grant date.
+During the year ended December 31, 2019, the Company granted options to purchase 1,234,569 shares of common stock to certain of its employees, and directors, respectively.
+The options vest over four years except for certain options granted to members of our board of directors which vest over one or three years and are exercisable at a per share price equal to the fair value of the common stock on the grant date.